7 Myths About Your Comfort Zone

 There is no fear in love; perfect love drives out all fear.
 So then, love has not been made perfect in anyone who is afraid, because fear has to do with punishment.
 I John 4:18 (GNT)

-Excuses seem to pop up when you are challenged to venture outside of your Comfort Zone.
-You find yourself saying things like “If God really wanted me to do that He would have made me more outgoing, bold, eloquent, skilled, or assertive.”
+Excuses and procrastination pop up when you are pushed to venture outside of your comfort zone.
+You find yourself saying things like “If God really wanted me to do that, He would have made me more outgoing, bold, eloquent, skilled, assertive, or____________.”

-Your calling will always take you outside your Comfort Zone!
-God wants you to depend on Him so that you accomplish things together.
+The truth is that your calling will always take you to stretching and uncomfortable places!
+God wants you to depend on Him and that’s exactly what you are forced to do outside your comfort zone!
+He wants you to accomplish your calling together.
 When you do that, He is glorified, and that’s what it is all about!

 It was stepping out in faith and relying on God that made it possible for Joseph, Moses, David, and many others in Scripture to do what they were called to do.
-You can read about more faithful folks in Hebrews 11.
+You can read about more faithful folks who stepped out of their comfort zone in Hebrews 11.

 The easy place is not the same as your happy place.
-Happiness happens when you are growing, stretching, and accomplishing more than you ever thought you could.
-It is a meaningful life that is a happy life!
+Happiness is the byproduct of growing, stretching, and accomplishing more than you ever thought possible.
+A life brimming with meaning – that’s a happy life!

-What have been avoiding because it was outside of your Comfort Zone?
-What one thing can you do today or this week to venture out of your Comfort Zone?
+What have been avoiding because it was outside of your comfort zone?
+Where do you need to venture out of your safety bubble?